Term Loans: How They Work and How to Use Them

 • Interest rates and tax benefits: Interest on term loans is often tax-deductible, which can reduce your overall tax liability.
 Additionally, secured term loans generally offer lower interest rates compared to unsecured loans, making them a cost-effective option for many businesses.

-Disadvantages of business term loans
+Disadvantages of term loans

 While term loans have many advantages, there are also some potential drawbacks to consider: